H4kor/dungeon-planner/README.md

 ## Tools

 - **Add Chamber**: Creates a new chamber to the dungeon.
-The chamber will appear in the Chamber list
+The chamber will appear in the Chamber list.
 - **Selection**: Select chambers or doors by clicking on them in the canvas.
 Some tools only work with an active chamber or door.
-- **Cut Tool**: Used to split a chamber wall in half, adding a new corner to the room
+- **Cut Tool**: Used to split a chamber wall in half, adding a new corner to the chamber.
 - **Draw Tool**: Used to draw a chamber.
 This tool will always continue from the last corner of the chamber.
 - **Add Door**: Allows adding a door to the selected chamber.
 Door are always placed on walls.
 - **Chamber List**: Lists all chambers.
 Allows selection of chambers.